Dragonchain-Community/dragonchain-uvn-install-guide/manual-upgrade.md

     ```sudo kubectl get pods -n dragonchain```

-	- Should see FIVE (5) pods listed with "1/1" in the READY column and "running" in the STATUS column for all 5 pods
+	- Should see FOUR (4) pods listed with "1/1" in the READY column and "running" in the STATUS column for all 5 pods
 		- This step may take several minutes (up to 30 minutes or more) depending on your server; be patient and keep checking with that command!
 		- If you see “error” or “crash” statuses, check with dev Slack or TG